mdholland/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

 There are 2304 missing 5-minute intervals in the dataset.
+There are 288 5-minute intervals in a day, so let's how much data we're missing in days:

 ```r